Asymmetries from a charged memory-burdened PBH: Asymmetric dark matter from a charged BH

 where $\rho_c \simeq 1.05 \times 10^{-5}\, h^2$~GeV/cm$^3$ is the critical energy density, $s_0\simeq 2.69 \times 10^3$~cm$^{-3}$ the present entropy density~\cite{Planck:2018vyg}, and $\Omega_{\rm DM} h^2 \simeq 0.12$ the observed abundance of DM relics~\cite{Planck:2018vyg}.
 On top of $\beta$ and $\Min$, we now have two more independent parameters for a given DM spin, namely the DM mass $\mdm$ and $\Ldm$.
 In order to to saturate the observed DM relic abundance, considering a scalar DM candidate $(g_{\rm DM}=1)$, we find

 considering the number of relativistic degrees of freedom to be fixed at 106.
-From Eqs.~\eqref{eq:lam-YB} and \eqref{eq:lam-DM}, we note, in order to generate adequate asymmetry in the visible and in the dark sector, the couplings need to be $\gtrsim\mathcal{O}(10^{20})$.
+From Eqs.~\eqref{eq:lam-YB} and \eqref{eq:lam-DM}, we note, in order to generate adequate asymmetry in the visible and in the dark sector, the couplings need to be $\gtrsim\mathcal{O}(10^{20})$\footnote{ {Although the coupling are $\sim\mathcal{O}(10^{20})$, such interactions could still remain undetectable in usual laboratory experiments because of $M_P^2$ suppression}.}.

 If DM is to account for the full relic abundance, it must be sufficiently cold to avoid disrupting the formation of large-scale structures.
 A DM candidate that is either part of the thermal bath or produced from it should have a mass greater than a few keV to ensure the required free-streaming properties, as constrained by the Lyman (Ly)-$\alpha$ flux-power spectrum~\cite{Irsic:2017ixq,Ballesteros:2020adh}.
 However, such a low DM mass is tightly constrained by the free-streaming behavior of ultra-relativistic DM species.
 As shown in Refs.~\cite{Fujita:2014hha,Masina:2020xhk}, one can derive a lower bound on the DM mass originating from PBH evaporation as,